sungnga/react-ecommerce/react-frontend/README.md

   - Now we can show the status order dynamically in the render section
     - In the status list item, call the showStatus() method and pass in the order as argument
     - `<li className='list-group-item'>{showStatus(o)}</li>`

+**12. Find order by id and update order status - backend**
+- Next we need to make an api request to the backend to update the order status based on the order id.
+To do this, we need to create a route to make the api request, a route param to handle the orderId route param, and a control method to update the order status in the backend
+- In routes/order.js file:
+  - Create a route that updates the order status in the backend
+		- Use **put()** method cause we're updating the data in backend
+    - 1st arg is the route path.
+Note that this route is looking for the order id and the user id: `'/order/:orderId/status/:userId'`
+    - 2nd, 3rd, and 4th args are middlewares: requireSigni, isAuth, isAdmin
+    - 5th arg is the control method that updates the order status in the backend: updateOrderStatus
+    - `router.get('/order/:orderId/status/:userId', requireSignin, isAuth, isAdmin, updateOrderStatus);`
+  - Lastly, because the route path is looking for an order by id `:orderId`, we need to create a route param and a middleware method that will give us the order by that id
+    - Create a route parameter using .param() method that, anytime there's an 'orderId' in the route parameter, fire the orderById() method to find that order
+    - The .param() method takes as 1st argument the param name 'orderId' found in the route param
+    - 2nd argument is the orderById middleware method that will execute if the router sees the matching param name
+    - `router.param('orderId', orderById)`
+  - Import both the updateOrderStatus and orderById methods from the order controllers: `const { updateOrderStatus, orderById } = require('../controllers/order');`
+- In controllers/order.js file:
+  - Write an orderById middleware method that finds an order by id in the Order model and returns order's product name and price to the request object
+    - This method receives the id from the route parameter as an argument
+    - Use .findById() method on Order model and pass in the id
+    - If it finds the order, pouplate the product name and price.
+Note that the order may contain multiple products in the products array.
+Use `products.product` to access each product
+    - Then use the .exec() method to handle the callback
+    - In the callback, we'll get back either an error or the order
+    - If we get back the order, make the order available in the request object
+    - Since this is a middleware, call the next() method to move forward
+    ```javascript
+    exports.orderById = (req, res, next, id) => {
+      Order.findById(id)
+        .populate('products.product', 'name price')
+        .exec((err, order) => {
+          if (err || !order) {
+            return res.status(400).json({
+              error: errorHandler(err)
+            });
+          }
+          // If we have the order, make the order available in the req object
+          req.order = order;
+          next();
+        });
+    };
+    ```
+  - Write an updateOrderStatus method that updates the order status in the backend
+    - Use the .update() method on Order to access and update the Order model
+    - In the .update() method,
+      - 1st arg is the order id that we send and this order id is from the frontend client: `{ _id: req.body.orderId }`
+      - 2nd arg is the status that we send using the set method that came with mongoose to set the status to req.body.status.
+This status comes from the frontend client
+      - 3rd arg is a callback function that handles the error or the order being returned.
+If success, send the json response of the order
+    ```javascript
+    exports.updateOrderStatus = (req, res) => {
+      Order.update(
+        { _id: req.body.orderId },
+        { $set: { status: req.body.status } },
+        (err, order) => {
+          if (err) {
+            return res.status(400).json({
+              error: errorHandler(err)
+            });
+          }
+          res.json(order);
+        }
+      );
+    };
+    ```